 Other Severe Weather

-The President or his designee will make the decision to curtail or cease College operations in severe weather.
+The President or their designee will make the decision to curtail or cease College operations in severe weather.